yandex-cloud/docs/en/vpc/operations/subnet-create.md

       For more information about resource parameters in {{ TF }}, see the [provider documentation]({{ tf-provider-link }}/vpc_subnet).

-   1. Make sure that the configuration files are valid.
+   1. Make sure the configuration files are valid.

       1. In the command line, go to the directory where you created the configuration file.
-     1. Run the check using the command:
+      1. Run the check using this command:

          ```
          terraform plan
          ```

-      If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contains errors, {{ TF }} will point them out.
+      If the configuration is described correctly, the terminal will display a list of created resources and their parameters.
+If the configuration contains any errors, {{ TF }} will point them out.

-  1. Deploy the cloud resources.
+   1. Deploy cloud resources.

-     1. If the configuration doesn't contain any errors, run the command:
+      1. If the configuration does not contain any errors, run this command:

          ```
          terraform apply
          ```

       1. Confirm the resource creation: type `yes` in the terminal and press **Enter**.

-         Afterwards, all the necessary resources are created in the specified folder.
+         Once you are done, all the resources you need will be created in the specified folder.
 You can verify that the resources are there and properly configured in the [management console]({{ link-console-main }}) or using the following [CLI](../../cli/quickstart.md) command:

          ```
          yc vpc subnet list